 To determine your child's grade/mark at the end of a reporting period, teachers use evidence of what your child has learned and their professional judgment.

-At Avonmore School, student grades/marks are reported using descriptors.
+At Crestwood School, student grades/marks in Division 1 and 2 are reported using the letter grade descriptors below.